 A quick tip for draining oil from cooked ground beef that I picked up from one of my fellow home cooks is to push it to the side of the post then place in a few paper towels to absorb it.
 This works wonderfully here.

 What substitutions can I make?
 Many!
 Swap collard greens or escarole instead of kale.
 Use leeks or shallots in place of onion.
 You can also try different broths and different ground meats or other forms of protein like beans.
 And there are so many fall veggies to make soup that you can mix and match.
+Finish the soup with either pumpkin seeds or crunchy roasted squash seeds.

 How to Serve this Soup